Ambient Occlusion is a calculation that takes any particular point

 world, that gives us the following image...

-Now multiply our skylight by the inverse of the ambient occlusion
+skylight color is a desaturated blue) by the inverse of the ambient

 image, and we get